xufangzhi/xufangzhi.github.io/_pages/about.md

 # 🔥 News
+- *2024.03.24*: &nbsp; Our recent survey on neural code intelligence is made public 🎉🎉!
 - *2024.03.11*: &nbsp; One paper is accepted by LLMAgent Workshop @ICLR 2024 🎉🎉!
 - *2024.02.20*: &nbsp; One paper is accepted by COLING 2024 🎉🎉!
 - *2024.02.15*: &nbsp; One paper [SeeClick] is submitted to ACL-ARR (Feb.
 2024) !